 As part of the theoretical framework, the scientific evidence regarding populism and democratic erosion was briefly discussed.
 Although democratic erosion is an example of radicalization it’s unclear if populist radicalization always leads to weakened democratic institutions.
 It would therefore be insightful to learn what factors lead to democratic breakdown specifically.

 Furthermore, it would be interesting to know how crisis plays a role in the behavior of populist leaders.
 Moffitt (2015) has stated populists need to consistently create crisis narratives in order to strengthen their appeal.
 This could be another reason why populist actors radicalize in government.
 However, it is also possible that creating a crisis would cause harm to the populist government, making it an unattractive method that could play into the oppositions hand.
-Understanding the tendency of populist actors to create crisis, could be a way of estimating how stable a populist movement could be.
+Understanding the tendency of populist actors to create crisis could be a way of estimating how stable a populist movement could be.

 A final recommendation for further research is the relationship between the size of the governing populist party and radicalization within the context of parliamentarianism.
 It’s possible that a large populist party is more likely to radicalize as this party would have more leverage in a given coalition.
 A dominant role in government could lead populist parties to press that electoral advantage and push forward some of their radical ideas.
 However, a small populist party might feel like it does not have the political capital to radicalize further.